The following is a practical information about the Philippines you must know BEFORE traveling to the country.

 NOTE: Make sure to read and understand the fine print so you know what to expect.
 If you have questions … ASK!

 When booking direct and on the spot for tours, transportation, or guides, haggling is acceptable as it is a common practice in Filipino culture.

 Drinking & Drug Laws

 The current administration is serious about their campaign against illegal drugs so you better not do anything that could trigger the police to haunt you.
-The Republic Act No. 9165 can get you into prison for 12 to 20 years and a fine ranging from P300,000 to P400,000 for the possession of less than 300 grams of marijuana or less than five grams of opium, morphine, heroin, cocaine, and other prohibited drugs.
+The Republic Act No. 9165 can get you into prison for 12 to 20 years and a fine ranging from 300,000 PHP to 400,000 PHP for the possession of less than 300 grams of marijuana or less than five grams of opium, morphine, heroin, cocaine, and other prohibited drugs.

 Drinking laws, on the other hand, are generally lenient.
 As long as you are of legal age (18 years and above), it is alright to drink as much as you want.
 Traditionally, Filipinos used to drink in the streets and other public places but the government banned the practice to maintain peace and order.

 A foreign tourist needs to hold a valid driver’s license from their home country in order to drive in the Philippines for up to 90 days after they set foot in the country.
 Driver’s license must be in English though.
 Drivers sit on the left side inside cars in the Philippines and drive on the right side of the road.Driving in the Philippines can be stressful.
 Roads are often crowded and chaotic.
 In most cases, it is less expensive, safer, less risky, and more desirable to use public transportation.
 Taxis or tricycles are almost always an option.
 In rural areas, renting a motorbike is usually the preferred method of travel.